The Skin of Our Teeth: Influences and criticism

-Similarities between the play and James Joyce's novel Finnegans Wake (1939) were noted in the Saturday Review during the play's run on Broadway.
+Similarities between the play and James Joyce's novel Finnegans Wake (1939) have been noted — such as a family that represents the totality of humanity, cyclical storytelling, and copious Biblical allusions.
+One such comparison was published in the Saturday Review during the play's run on Broadway.
 Norman Cousins, editor of the Review, printed a short article by Joseph Campbell and Henry Morton Robinson titled "The Skin of Whose Teeth?
 The Strange Case of Mr. Wilder's New Play and Finnegans Wake" in the issue for December 19, 1942, with a second part in the February 13, 1943, issue.

-In Campbell's book Pathways to Bliss, Campbell recalls his reaction to the similarities he noted between Wilder's play and Joyce's novel:[W]hen I went to see Thornton Wilder's The Skin of Our Teeth, which was the big Broadway hit at the time...all I heard was Finnegans Wake. [...]
-I phoned Robinson, and I said, "Good God, here's Wilder making tons of money and a lot of fame on this thing, and it's simply Finnegans Wake."
-Joyce had just died, and his family was destitute.
-So I said, "I think we should write a letter to the New York Times."
+In Campbell's book Pathways to Bliss, Campbell recalls his reaction to the similarities he noted between Wilder's play and Joyce's novel:

 Campbell claimed to have compared Finnegans Wake and the book form of The Skin of Our Teeth and found "nearly two hundred and fifty analogues—characters, themes, and finally a four-line, word-for-word quote."

+The fact is that Wilder was one of Finnegans Wake's early champions — Wilder wrote to Gertrude Stein and Alice Toklas in August 1939, a few months after the book's publication, that "One of my absorptions [...] has been James Joyce's new novel, digging out its buried keys and resolving that unbroken chain of erudite puzzles."

+Campbell and Robinson's reviews-cum-denunciations created a huge uproar at the time.

+The New Yorker magazine's Wolcott Gibbs satirized Campbell and Robinson's accusations in a December 26, 1942, piece called "Finnegan's Teeth."